chialab/dna/docs/templates.md

 <aside class="note">

 Injecting uncontrolled HTML content may exposes your application to XSS vulnerabilities.
-Please always make sure you are rendering secure code!
+Always make sure you are rendering secure code!

 </aside>